Sky marginalization in black hole spectroscopy and tests of the area theorem: Determinant approximation

-The term $p(\vec s | \vec \lambda, h)$ is the likelihood, which describes the probability of observing a signal $\vec s$ assuming the event has a parameter space $\vec \lambda$.
-The term $p(\vec \lambda | h)$ is the prior, a distribution that describes the \textit{a priori} probability of observing $\vec \lambda$ given a signal model $h$.
-The denominator $p(\vec s | h)$ is the evidence, a normalization factor used to compare analyses using different models for $h$.
+The term $p(\boldsymbol{s} | \boldsymbol{\vartheta}, h)$ is the likelihood, which describes the probability of observing a signal $\boldsymbol{s}$ assuming the event has a parameter space $\boldsymbol{\vartheta}$.
+The term $p(\boldsymbol{\vartheta} | h)$ is the prior, a distribution that describes the \textit{a priori} probability of observing $\boldsymbol{\vartheta}$ given a signal model $h$.
+The denominator $p(\boldsymbol{s} | h)$ is the evidence, a normalization factor used to compare analyses using different models for $h$.
 The resultant probability distribution on the left-hand side of the equation is known as the posterior.

-The prior is chosen at the discretion of the analyst based on assumed plausible values for $\vec \lambda$, whereas the likelihood is calculated directly from the data.
+The prior is chosen at the discretion of the analyst based on assumed plausible values for $\boldsymbol{\vartheta}$, whereas the likelihood is calculated directly from the data.
 For a system of $K$ detectors each taking $N$ time series samples of an event with a stochastic Gaussian noise background, the likelihood can be written as \cite{likelihood}

-where $\vec \Sigma_{d}$ is the covariance matrix associated with $n$ in detector $d$.
+where $\boldsymbol{\Sigma}_{d}$ is the covariance matrix associated with $n$ in detector $d$.

-To evaluate the likelihood, further assumptions must be made to calculate $\vec \Sigma_{d}^{-1}$.
-The result of these assumptions (which are explained in detail in Appendix \ref{sec:likelihood_der}) is:
+To evaluate the likelihood, further assumptions must be made to calculate $\boldsymbol{\Sigma}_{d}^{-1}$.
+The result of these assumptions is

+where the inner product is defined by Eq.~\eqref{eqn:inner_product}.
+(The full derivation of this likelihood function is given in Appendix \ref{sec:likelihood_der}).
 This gives the likelihood function for a signal that is assumed to be entirely noise.
-To get the likelihood function with respect to the signal model $h$ evaluated for a parameter space $\vec \lambda$, Eq.~\eqref{eqn:noise_likelihood} can be rewritten by substituting $\vec s_d \rightarrow \vec s_d - \vec h_d (\vec \lambda)$ on the right-hand side, yielding
+To get the likelihood function with respect to the signal model $h$ evaluated for a parameter space $\boldsymbol{\vartheta}$, Eq.~\eqref{eqn:noise_likelihood} can be rewritten by substituting $\boldsymbol{s}_d \rightarrow \boldsymbol{s}_d - \boldsymbol{h}_d (\boldsymbol{\vartheta})$ on the right-hand side, yielding